mrkaleArduinoLib/gbj_appthingsboard/README.md

     gbj_appthingsboard(const char *server, const char *token, Handlers handlers)

 #### Parameters
 * **server**: Pointer to an address of ThingsBoard server.
-It should be either IP address or web address.
+It should be either IP address, mDNS address, or web address.
   * *Valid values*: constant pointer to string
   * *Default value*: none